Simple data handling and analysis in Python - Football data¶

 This exercise is part of the ECLR page.

 Here we analyse some football data.
-The data are downloaded from Football-data.com.
+Data are downloaded from Football-data.com.
 We will use these data to expose you to some basic data handling skills in Python.

 Now